ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 # Changes between Revisions

    v00 - v01

+   * Clarify the relationship between incident-no and incident-id.

+   * Fix Tree Diagram to align with YANG module code change.

+   * Add json example in the appendix.

+   * Add failure handling process for rpc error.

+   * Clarify the relationship between root events and root cause.

+   * Clarify synchronous nature of these RPCs.

+   * Clarify the relationship between inter-layer and inter-domain.

+   * Refer to terminology draft for terminology alignment.

    * Fix pyang compilation issue and yang lint issue.

    * Fix Broken ref by using node-ref defined in RFC8345.